Preferred bidder announced

 A preferred bidder has been selected and is in exclusive negotiations.

 Projects that have progressed to contractual close remain on ANZIP for 12 months.

 ANZIP is focused only on major infrastructure activity, above the following thresholds:

 All greenfield and brownfield projects and divestments: > NZD $100 million

 Landgate is a statutory authority in WA providing land information services including titles registry functions, property details, valuations, property sales reports and geospatial information.
 It holds 1.4 million titles on its register and over FY2016/17, processed 1.45 million title searches and 1.96 million valuations.
 As a statutory authority, Landgate is managed by a board and is accountable to the Minister for Lands for the delivery of its services.

-Since June 2017, Advara has been providing specialist technology consulting services to Australian Registry Investments to enable it to operate the NSW land title registration system, land and property information services.
+Since June 2017, Advara has been providing specialist technology consulting services to Australian Registry Investments (the consortium comprising Hastings on behalf of three investors, and First State Super) to enable it to operate the NSW land title registration system, Land and Property Information.

 As at June 2017, Landgate had assets totalling $266 million, and saw $164 million in revenue and $26 million in profit over FY2016/17.